-THE VOICE APPS REPORT: The issues with discoverability, monetization, and retention, and how to solve them
+THE VOICE APPS REPORT: The top issues with voice discoverability, monetization, and retention — and how to solve them

-- This is a preview of a research report from BI Intelligence, Business Insider's premium research service.
+- This is a preview of a research report from Business Insider Intelligence, Business Insider's premium research service.

 - As voice platforms continue to gain footing in homes via smart speakers — connected devices powered primarily by artificial intelligence (AI)-enabled voice assistants — the opportunity for voice apps is becoming more profound.

 - However, as observed with the rise of mobile apps in the late 2000s, any new digital ecosystem will face significant growing pains, and voice apps are no exception.